-At the recommendation of the University Court it is the practice of the Transport and Parking not to apply Day Charges to Bona Fide Visitors.
+At the recommendation of the University Court it is the practice of the Parking not to apply Day Charges to Bona Fide Visitors.

 Please note that a person, eligible but not holding a permit, claiming to be using his/her private car "in the service of the University" is not entitled to free parking.
 Arrangements exist, at the discretion of the Head of Department, to grant mileage allowance, which includes an element for parking in such cases.

-The Transport and Parking Office must be contacted in advance if a Bona Fide Visitor requires to park in a University car park.
+The Parking Office must be contacted in advance if a Bona Fide Visitor requires to park in a University car park.

-Please e-mail the Transport and Parking Office with the name of the visitor, your department and location, and the visitor’s vehicle registration number.
+Please e-mail the Parking Office with the name of the visitor, your department and location, and the visitor’s vehicle registration number.